 As agreement couldn't be reached, this complaint was passed to me for a decision.
 I issued a provisional decision on this complaint.
-In summary, I concluded that Mr E's complaint had been brought within the relevant time limits as Mr E had referred his complaint to our Service within six months of Westerby's FRL.
+In summary, I concluded that Mrs E's complaint had been brought within the relevant time limits as it had been referred to our Service within six months of Westerby's FRL.

-And having considered the merits of Mr E's complaint, I concluded it should be upheld.
+And having considered the merits of Mrs E's complaint, I concluded it should be upheld.
 Westerby ought to have identified that Abana needed "top-up" permissions to advise on and make arrangements for personal pensions in the UK, and taken all the steps available to it to independently verify that Abana had the required permissions.
 If Westerby had taken these steps, it would have established Abana didn't have the permissions it required to give advice or make arrangements for personal pensions in the UK, or that it was unable to confirm whether Abana had the required permissions.
 In either event, it wasn't in accordance with its regulatory obligations nor good industry practice for Westerby to proceed to accept business from Abana.

 Additionally, Westerby ought to have considered the anomalous features of the business.
-These were further factors relevant to Westerby's acceptance of Mr E's application which, at the very least, emphasised the need for adequate due diligence to be carried out on Abana to independently ensure it had the correct permissions to be giving advice on personal pensions in the UK.
+These were further factors relevant to Westerby's acceptance of Mrs E's application which, at the very least, emphasised the need for adequate due diligence to be carried out on Abana to independently ensure it had the correct permissions to be giving advice on personal pensions in the UK.

-Further, I concluded it's fair and reasonable in the circumstances of this case to conclude that none of the points Westerby has raised are factors which mitigate its decision to accept Mr E's application from Abana.
-That it's fair and reasonable in the circumstances of this case to hold Westerby accountable for its own failure to comply with the relevant regulatory obligations and to treat Mr E fairly.
-And it's appropriate and fair in the circumstances for Westerby to compensate Mr E to the full extent of the financial losses he's suffered due to Westerby's failings.
+Further, I concluded it's fair and reasonable in the circumstances of this case to conclude that none of the points Westerby has raised are factors which mitigate its decision to accept Mrs E's application from Abana.
+That it's fair and reasonable in the circumstances of this case to hold Westerby accountable for its own failure to comply with the relevant regulatory obligations and to treat Mrs E fairly.
+And it's appropriate and fair in the circumstances for Westerby to compensate Mrs E to the full extent of the financial losses she's suffered due to Westerby's failings.

-Mr E accepted my provisional decision and had nothing further to add.
+Mrs E accepted my provisional decision and had nothing further to add.

 Westerby didn't accept my provisional decision.
-It maintained Mr E's complaint had been referred to our Service too late.
-It said the DISP rules don't define what amounts to a referral, and that our Service told Mr E on 4 March 2019 that we hadn't registered his complaint and wouldn't do so until we received his completed complaint forms.
-And communication between our Service and Mr E made no mention of the six-month time limit.
-Since our Service received Mr E's completed complaint form on 29 April 2019, in which Mr E declared that he'd like us to investigate his complaint, we couldn't have registered or set up Mr E's complaint before 29 April 2019.
-Therefore, we received Mr E's complaint more than six months after Westerby issued its FRL.
+It maintained Mrs E's complaint had been referred to our Service too late.
+It said the DISP rules don't define what amounts to a referral, and that our Service told Mr E on 4 March 2019 that we hadn't registered his or Mrs E's complaints and wouldn't do so until we received their completed complaint forms.
+It also said that communication between our Service and Mr E made no mention of the six-month time limit.
+And Mr E's email of 28 February 2019 could not have constituted a referral of Mrs E's complaint, as there was no evidence Mrs E had ever consented to be represented by Mr E, or that our Service had ever asked her for such consent.
+Westerby said its FRL was addressed to Mrs E so the referral rights it gave were applicable to her alone, but she didn't refer the complaint herself.
+The person who did refer it, albeit her husband, didn't technically have Mrs E's consent to do so.
+And our Service received Mrs E's completed complaint form on 29 April 2019, in which Mrs E declared she'd like us to investigate her complaint, so our Service couldn't have registered or set up Mrs E's complaint before 29 April 2019.
+Therefore, we received Mrs E's complaint more than six months after Westerby issued its FRL.